NixOS/rfcs/README.md

 ## Members of the RFC Steering Committee

-The current members of the RFC Steering Committee are:
+The current members of the RFC Steering Committee can be seen at the [NixOS/rfc-steering-committee](https://github.com/NixOS/rfc-steering-committee#workflow-for-rfc-steering-committee) repository.

- - Eelco Dolstra (edolstra, niksnut)
- - Shea Levy (shlevy)
- - Domen Kožar (domenkozar)
- - Jörg Thalheim (Mic92)
- - Robin Gloster (globin)

 ## License